Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 - Login to the [Azure portal](http://portal.azure.com){:target="_blank"} and go to your new storage resource.
 - From the `overview` tab, click on `Blobs` service.
-- `Add a new container` and select `Upload`.
+- `Add a new container`, with a name such ase `model001`, selecting `Container (anonymous read access for contains and blobs)` for the `Public access level`.

+- Click on the container you created, select `Upload`.
-- `Upload` the three files you got from the custom vision service.
+- Select the three files files downloaded from the Custom Vision service and click 'Upload'.
-- Copy the three URLs of these files.
+- Copy the three URLs for each of these files.

 ### Updating the configuration of the Get Started module to use your new custom model